 I’ll include some videos from the other two Dinraal farming methods, in case you’d prefer one of those:

-Now you can quickly and easily farm all dragon shards in BotW.
+Anyway, now you’ll quickly and easily farm all dragon shards in BotW.
 Farosh is a better target than Naydra or Dinraal, but Hyrule is yours to explore.
 Farm at your own pace.
 Thanks for reading!